How long does it take to hike five miles? Just as no two hikes are the same, no two hikes will take exactly the same amount of time to complete.

-These factors include elevation gain, incline, weather, fitness level and terrain.
-You’ll also want to consider the weight of your backpack or daypack.
+There are also many factors to take into consideration, like elevation gain, incline, weather, fitness level and terrain, as well as the weight of your daypack.

 A hike on flat terrain, like crushed gravel, is likely to take far less time than a hike on rough terrain, like a rock scramble or a trail with exposed tree roots.